linuxkay/TH692_maintenace/README.md

 For security reasons, I putted RaspberryPi1B in LAN which does not have internet access.
 Only ssh access to other machines(connected to internet)

 I needed telent commnad in Pi.
 It does not come with it by default.
-So I had to download `telnet.deb` package via `sudo apt download telnet` in the machine(connected to internet) and scp to raspberrypi1B
+So I had to download `telnet.deb` package by the command `sudo apt download telnet` in the machine(connected to internet) and scp to raspberrypi1B

 Finally I could install telnet by `dkpg` command in RaspberryPi1B